-In school programs are offered October 31- April 14.
+In school programs are offered November - March.

-Field trips are offered September 1- October 31 and April 15- May 31 to accommodate as many groups possible during the warmer months.
-Have a program topic not on our list, please let us know and the naturalists will tailor an educational program to fit your needs.
+Field trips are given priority in September - October and April - May to accommodate as many groups as possible during the warmer months.
+However, we may schedule some inschool programs as the scheduling allows.

+Have a program topic you're interested in that's not on our list?
+Please let us know we may be able to create an educational program to fit your needs.